 Focus Area 2.5 Biological basis of novel genetic risk factors or genetic therapies in Alzheimer's Disease.
 Applications that explore the biological mechanism of genetic risk factors, identified by Genome Wide Association Studies (GWAS), genomic sequencing, or other genomic approaches associated with preventing or treating AD and related dementias will be given high priority.
-These studies should focus on novel loci (e.g., not APP, APOE, PSEN1, or PSEN2) or other genetic studies such as altering DNA by installing one or more protective genes to prevent AD, or to stop or reverse the decline of AD.
+These studies should focus on novel loci (e.g., not amyloid precursor protein (APP), apolipoprotein E (APOE), Presenilin-1 (PSEN1), or Presenilin-2 (PSEN2)) or other genetic studies such as altering DNA by installing one or more protective genes to prevent AD, or to stop or reverse the decline of AD.
 Studies may range from attempts to identify the functional variants within a genetic locus to evaluating the biological impact of genes within established genetic loci.

 Objectives: This FOA aims to stimulate a consortium of clinical centers to conduct high quality clinical research studies of greater breadth than described in Priority 2, Focus Area 2.1.
-The consortium should involve partnerships to be developed among investigators across Florida, in such fields as neuromedicine (i.e. neurology, psychiatry, neuroimaging, neuropsychology, etc.), neuroengineering, neurotechnology, geriatrics, gerontology, pharmacology, nutrition, physical therapy, occupational therapy, speech pathology, nursing, and clinical social work.
+The consortium should involve partnerships to be developed among investigators across Florida, in such fields as neuromedicine (i.e., neurology, psychiatry, neuroimaging, neuropsychology, etc.), neuroengineering, neurotechnology, geriatrics, gerontology, pharmacology, nutrition, physical therapy, occupational therapy, speech pathology, nursing, and clinical social work.
 The consortium should develop common clinical protocols using electronic databases to address one or more areas of research interest and to support the exploration of the focus areas listed within Priority Area 3.
 Grants may range from pilot research to more mature projects that are attempting to advance a therapeutic approach or concept.

 Background: There are several academic medical centers in Florida that have developed their own infrastructure for conducting high quality clinical and diagnostic projects and have received federal, state and private foundation grants to support these activities.
 However, many clinical organizations and Memory Disorder Clinics (MDC) in Florida have an interest in conducting studies in the fields of AD, Mild Cognitive Impairment (MCI) that may precede Alzheimer's disease, and normal cognitive aging that raise questions of an early stage of Alzheimer's disease and related dementias but lack such an infrastructure.
-In an effort to promote the development of the infrastructure to support such clinical research studies. applications may be submitted by any university or established research institute in Florida, with existing infrastructure and clinical and behavioral research protocols to collaborate with MDCs and other clinical organizations which are without such existing infrastructure.
-This will promote the development of a consortium of clinical centers to conduct high quality clinical research studies.
-An application submitted by any existing or established university or research institute, that collaborates with a clinical organization or community-based or hospital-based, free-standing Memory Disorder Clinic/Center must show a clear and highquality research relationship, collaboration, infrastructure, and protocol in the application that focus on signs suggestive of early changes leading to AD.
+To promote the development of the infrastructure to support such clinical research studies, applications may be submitted by any university or established research institute in Florida, with existing infrastructure and clinical and behavioral research protocols to collaborate with MDCs and other clinical organizations which are without such existing infrastructure.